SpoddyCoder/clonepi/README.md

 ClonePi will clone a running Raspberry Pi to a destination SD card plugged into a USB card reader.
 Features...

-* Works with standard 2 partition Raspbian setups and multi-partition NOOBS setups
++ Works with standard 2 partition Raspbian setups, multi-partition NOOBS setups and more
-* On-the-fly clone
++ Incremental on-the-fly cloning
-* Size up or down to fit the destination disk
++ Size up or down to fit the destination disk
-* Configuration options allow it to be tuned to work with many systems / use cases
++ Configuration options allow it to be tuned to work with many systems / use cases
-* Script hooks allow it to be extended beyond the default use cases
++ Script hooks allow it to be extended beyond the default use cases
++ Headless operation, works without a GUI

 ## Prerequisites